 Her husband was clearly very supportive of her during her pregnancies as she describes and together, they became true students of childbirth.

 At one point in the book, Karmel even engages a childbirth instructor on the debate determining which is better- breathing very deeply and from the diaphragm while in labor or breathing in a more shallow way so as not to disturb the work of the uterus.
 Karmel and her husband had worked with so many experts that they had heard mention and recommendation of both breathing techniques, left to decipher which would be better.

-The book is written with optimism.
-Many reviewers have called it "inspired".
+The book, Thank you, Dr Lamaze is written with optimism.
+Many reviewers have called the book "inspired".

 Karmel saw her childbirth experiences as goals to be accomplished and had great anticipation for them.